One’s Destination is never a place, but a new way of seeing things.

 If you’ve recently added a child to your life, entered a new relationship, recently lost a loved one, moved, or have a newly empty nest, and feel like you desperately need to figure out who you are again before life as you know it crumbles, I got you.

-Maybe you’re just sick of repeating the same old patterns that keep getting you to the same old places in your life.
+Maybe you’re noticing in yourself some behaviors you plain old don’t like.
+You are sick of choosing the wrong partner, or job or financial path.
+You’re done repeating the same old patterns that keep getting you to the same old places in your life.
 We can handle that too.

 How does this work?